circlewithamole/circlewithamole/README.md

 1. I’m awkward in chats.
 I’m most confident talking to people I’m close with, and I can get really quiet sometimes.
 If I go silent, don’t worry—I don’t mind if you do the same.

-2. I’m a professional name-forgetter.
-If I don’t know you well, I might forget your name.
+2. I’m a professional name-forgetter, so if I don’t know you well, I might forget your name.
 Sorry in advance!

-4. On PonyTown, feel free to interact or c + h with me.
-Cuddling with people is fun, so don’t be shy! /D
+4. On PonyTown, feel free to interact or c + h with me!
+Cuddling with people is fun, so don’t be shy! :D

-5. Keep jokes appropriate.
-I’m a minor, so please avoid anything suggestive.
-Honestly, it’s just common sense not to be weird with people you don’t know.
+5. Keep jokes appropriate because i’m a minor, so please avoid anything suggestive.
+And honestly, it’s just common sense not to be weird with people you don’t know

 6. I might not respond to texts right away.
-If I’m off-tab or busy, whispering me is the best way to get my attention.
+If I’m off-tab or busy, whispering me is the best way to get my attention

-7. My humor is weird (and sometimes bad).
-If I make a joke that doesn’t land, just pretend it did. /j
+7. My humor is weird (and sometimes bad) if I make a joke that doesn’t land, just pretend it did /j

-8. I’m not great at small talk.
-If I respond dryly or don’t say much, it’s not because I don’t like you—I just don’t always know what to say.
+8. I’m not great at small talk, if I respond dryly or don’t say much, it’s not because I don’t like you I just don’t always know what to say

 9.If I don’t care about something, my reaction might be underwhelming.
 Please don’t take it personally!